Additional 50 billion euros of investments are needed annually in long-term care, report EU experts

 The report assesses the levels of public and private investment in social infrastructure across Europe, including long-term care.
 It also estimates the existing gaps in investment, meaning the difference between current levels and those that would be needed in order to properly address the demand for services.

 The report proposes solutions such as developing community-based care, strengthening prevention and investing further in the care workforce, among others.
-It also highlights that investments in long-term care are “safe”, which contradicts a surprising earlier statement in the report that increasing spending in long-term care “impl[ies] a substantial fiscal risk”.
+It also highlights that investments in long-term care are “safe”, which contradicts an earlier statement in the report that increasing spending in long-term care “impl[ies] a substantial fiscal risk”.

 Jyrki Katainen, Vice-President of the European Commission, took the floor to highlight that his teams will look into the report and take the recommendations into account.